• Skip to primary navigation

 Recipe Tips & Substitutions

 • Don't roll in powdered sugar while they're hot.
 They should be warm not hot.
-If you try to roll them right away they are liable to fall apart.
+If you try to roll them right away they will fall apart.

 • Do the double dredge.
 The cookies by themselves are only slightly sweet which is why they taste so good rolled in powdered sugar.
 Roll them once while warm and once while cool to really get a nice lovely white coating.